chapmanjacobd/library/README.md

         Print instead of play:

             Generally speaking, you should always be able to add `-p` to check what the play queue will look like before playing--even while using many other option simultaneously.
-            The only exceptions that I can think of are `-OO` and `-OOO`.
-In those cases the results might lie.
+            The results might lie when using `-OO` or `-OOO`.

-            lb watch --print --limit 10  # print the next 10 files lb watch -p -L 10  # print the next 10 files lb watch -p  # be cautious about running -p on an unfiltered set because this will print _all_ the media
+            lb watch --print --limit 10  # print the next 10 files lb watch -p -L 10  # print the next 10 files lb watch -p  # this will print _all_ the media. be cautious about `-p` on an unfiltered set

             Printing modes

             lb watch -p    # print in a table lb watch -p p  # equivalent
-            lb watch -p a  # print an aggregate report lb watch -p f  # print fields -- useful for piping paths to utilities like xargs or GNU Parallel
+            lb watch -p a  # print an aggregate report lb watch -p f  # print fields -- useful for piping to utilities like xargs or GNU Parallel

-            Check if you've downloaded something before
+            Check if you have downloaded something before

             lb watch -u duration -p -s 'title'